 ‘No, these were taken twenty years ago, and not properly calibrated.
 A few of the nearest stars move slightly against the background of the others, and any planets will have gone around their orbits four or five times.
 These are a record of the skies as they were twenty years ago.’
 (3)

-The first think that came to my mind when I read the above was that Dr Willstrop did not seem to care much for the outcome of Rickett’s work, at least from the perspective that interested him, which was the scientific one.
-He also does not seem to care much about the value of the negatives themselves, although later in the interview it becomes clear that he at least is grateful for them being digitalized in a way that they are made clearer.
-This tension between Rickett and Willstrop is mentioned directly by the artist in the interview, but what is interesting in this case is that rather than shying away from this, Rickett has sought to incorporate that tension into the work itself, not only by showing it clearly through the text, but also by her choice of treatment of the source material in the final prints, some of which are brightly coloured (see here, for instance), perhaps as an attempt to aestheticise the subject for the purposes of removing it as far as possible from its scientific origins.
+The first think that came to my mind when I read the above was that Dr Willstrop did not seem to care much for the outcome of Rickett’s work, at least from the perspective that interested him (science?).
+He also does not seem to care much about the value of the negatives themselves, although later in the interview it becomes clear that at least he is grateful for them being digitalized in a way that they are made clearer.
+This tension between Rickett and Willstrop is mentioned directly by the artist in the interview, but what is interesting in this case is that rather than shying away from this, Rickett has sought to incorporate that tension into the work itself, not only by showing it clearly throughout the text, but also by her choice of treatment of the source material in the final prints, some of which are brightly coloured (see here, for instance), perhaps as an attempt to aestheticise the subject for the purposes of removing it as far as possible from its scientific origins.

 (2) Boothroyd, S., 2017.
 Photography 1: Context and Narrative.
 4th ed.
 Barnsley: Open College of the Arts, p.p.
 130-137